javiersotoz/cisco_aci/README.md

 cisco_aci
 =========

-This Ansible Network role provides a set of platform dependent fuctions that are designed to work with Cisco NX-OS network devices.
+This Ansible Network role provides a set of platform dependent fuctions that are designed to work with Cisco ACI.
 The functions in this role include both configuration and fact collection.

 Requirements
 ------------